gini/gini-sdk-android/ginisdk/src/doc/source/guides/getting-started.rst

     If you set different base urls when instantiating the Gini SDK with the ``SdkBuilder`` make sure you set matching domains in the network security configuration xml.

 The `TrustKit <https://github.com/datatheorem/TrustKit-Android>`_ configuration tag ``<trustkit-config>`` is required in order to disable TrustKit reporting and to enforce public key pinning.
 This is important because without it TrustKit won't throw ``CertificateExceptions`` if the local public keys didn't match any of the remote ones, effectively disabling pinning.
 The only downside of enforcing pinning is that two public key hashes are required.
-In the example above we create and used a "zero" key as a placeholder.
-Setting the same key twice won't help since keys are stored in a set.
-Ideally you should use a backup public key as the second one.
+In the example above we create and used a "zero" key hash as a placeholder.
+Setting the same key hash twice won't help since key hashes are stored in a set.
+Ideally you should use a backup public key hash as the second one.

 In your ``AndroidManifest.xml`` you need to set the ``android:networkSecurityConfig`` attribute on the ``<application>`` tag to point to the xml: